Volatility at the gas pump expected following attacks in Saudi Arabia

 “Whether this is a short- or long-term trend will be determined by the price of crude oil prices and how quickly the facilities in Saudi Arabia can recover and get back online.”

-Damage to the facilities is still being accessed, but there is no word if it will be days, weeks or even months before infrastructure is repaired.
+Damage to the facilities is still being assessed, but there is no word on whether it will be days, weeks or even months before infrastructure is repaired.

-To ease concerns, President Donald Trump said he has authorized the release of crude from the Strategic Petroleum Reserve.
-Other Saudi-oil-consuming countries also have emergency reserves to help back-fill the global loss, if needed.
+To ease concerns, President Donald Trump said he authorized the release of crude from the Strategic Petroleum Reserve.
+Other Saudi-oil-consuming countries also have emergency reserves to help back-fill the global loss if needed.

 The U.S. currently depends less on crude imports from Saudi Arabia.
-The latest Energy Information Administration (EIA) report showed that the U.S. imported the least amount of crude oil from Saudi this decade.
-In the first half of this year, on average the U.S. imported about 18,000 barrels compared to 35,600 barrels in the first half of 2017.
+The latest Energy Information Administration report showed that the U.S. imported the least amount of crude oil from Saudi Arabia this decade.
+In the first half of this year, on average the U.S. imported about 18,000 barrels, compared to 35,600 barrels in the first half of 2017.

-While U.S. gasoline stock levels have been decreasing the past few weeks, total domestic stocks sit at 228 million bbl, which is ahead of the five-year average for this time of year by several million bbl.
+While U.S. gasoline stock levels have been decreasing the past few weeks, total domestic stocks sit at 228 million barrels, which is ahead of the five-year average for this time of year by several million barrels.
 Monday’s national gas price average is 7 cents cheaper than last month and 28 cents cheaper than this time last year.

 But the gaps are likely to shrink as the market adjusts to the news and crude oil prices increase, AAA said.